storinka/invoke-docs/docs/README.md

 features:
 - title: Fast
-  details: TODO
+  details: Invoke allows you to build fast APIs and deploy them in minutes.
 - title: Modern
   details: TODO
-- title: Intuitive
+- title: Simple
   details: TODO
+- title: Self-documented
+  details: Just write a code that works and Invoke will create the documentation for you.
 ---

 #### Example 1: